 How a segmental retaining wall is built

 The construction of a segmental retaining wall is quite different from that of a traditional masonry wall.
 For a segmental wall, we dig a wide, shallow footer and fill it with compacted aggregate.
-This base is leveled and we can immediately begin laying the block.
-No mortar is used to hold the blocks in place.
-Instead, the blocks are aligned using pins, or via tabs or notches formed right into the block.
-At certain intervals, a product called geogrid is placed between courses of block and extended out behind the wall.
-Clean gravel is backfilled immediately behind the wall, and the wall is often finished with a cap.
+We level the base then immediately start laying the block.

 The advantages of segmental retaining walls

-Segmental retaining walls are designed to move with the slight expansion and contraction of the soil due to freeze and thaw.
-This almost imperceptible flexibility results in an extremely durable wall system.
-Segmental walls can also be built quickly, and in a variety of conditions.
+Segmental retaining walls will move with the slight expansion and contraction of the soil due to freeze and thaw.
+This design advantage results in an extremely durable wall system.
+Another advantage of segmental retaining walls is fast construction time.

 As mentioned above, segmental walls come in a variety of styles.
-To determine which is right for your project, and to get the design process started, contact us today.
+Greenworks a call and our experienced designers will help you determine which style is right for your project.